 You might want to include a completely open brainstorming session once a month so that employees can discuss absolutely anything, from ideas for the business to ideas for workplace wellness and anything they wish to share.

 2. Learn more about your employees and who they really are

-You might have already noticed that people love nothing more than to talk about themselves, given half a chance, and this is no different for our employees.
+You might have already noticed that people love nothing more than talking about themselves, given half a chance, and this is no different for our employees.

 It is human nature to feel more comfortable around people who take an interest in who we are, what our interests are, and who show empathy and understanding for any issues we may have.

-There are various ways to get to know colleagues and to bring out their interests and passions and some ways include by:
+There are various ways to get to know colleagues and to bring out their interests and passions and some ways include:

 - Have a board such as in the staff room dedicated to sharing activities and hobbies.

-- Encouraging staff to discuss and share their interests and hobbies from outside of work, such as by introducing a hobbies club at work.
+- Encourage staff to discuss and share their interests and hobbies from outside of work, such as by introducing a hobbies club at work.
 You could provide a small budget and even work time for this.
-The rewards as a company or manager are that you end up with a more engaged workforce i.e. a workforce that become a closer knit unit as a result of learning from each other.
+The rewards as a company or manager are that you end up with a more engaged workforce, i.e. a workforce that becomes a closer-knit unit as a result of learning from each other.